Canton Synagogue

-The Canton Synagogue (Scuola Canton) is one of five synagogues in the Jewish Ghetto of Venice, Italy.
-Established only four years after the nearby Scuola Grande Tedesca (1528), it is the second oldest Venetian synagogue.
+The Canton Synagogue (Scuola Canton) is a former Orthodox Jewish congregation and synagogue, that is located in the Jewish Ghetto of Venice, Italy.

+Completed in 1532, it is the second oldest Venetian synagogue, after the nearby Scuola Grande Tedesca (1528), and one of five synagogues that were established in the ghetto.
 Its origins are uncertain: it might have been constructed as a prayer room for a group of Provençal Jews soon after their arrival in Venice, or as a private synagogue for a prominent local family.
-Repeatedly remodeled throughout its history, its interior is predominantly decorated in the Baroque and Rococo styles.
+Repeatedly remodelled throughout its history, its interior is predominantly decorated in the Baroque and Rococo styles.

-The synagogue was most recently restored in 2016-2017 by the World Monuments Fund.
-It is open to the public through the Jewish Museum of Venice.
+Ceased operating as a synagogue in 1917, the former synagogue building was restored between 2016 and 2017 by the World Monuments Fund.
+No longer used for regular worship, it is open to the public as a Jewish museum through the Jewish Museum of Venice.

 Name

-Like the other four synagogues in Venice, the Canton Synagogue was termed a scuola ("School") rather than sinagoga ("Synagogue"), in the same way in which Ashkenazi Jews refer to the synagogue as the shul (שול) in Yiddish.
+Like the other four synagogues in Venice, the Canton Synagogue was termed a scuola ("School") rather than sinagoga ("synagogue"), in the same way in which Ashkenazi Jews refer to the synagogue as the shul (שול) in Yiddish.
 In the Venetian context, however, the term has a further connotation: Scuola was in fact the name given to Christian confraternity institutions devoted to assisting those in need, the most famous being the six Scuole Grandi of Venice.
 The building of the Canton Synagogue hosted indeed the headquarters of several charitable and aid organizations throughout the centuries, similarly to what happened in the adjacent Scuola Italiana.

 Among the several proposed etymologies for the word Canton, the generally accepted one links it to the site's ancient toponym, canton del medras (midrash's corner), referring to the building's position in the southern corner of the square of the Ghetto Nuovo.
 According to another hypothesis, the word derives from the Canton (or Cantoni) family which allegedly financed the synagogue's construction; this hypothesis is supported by the fact that three Jewish prayer rooms once located in the Ghetto Nuovo (Scuola Luzzatto, Scuola Coanim and Scuola Meshullamim) bore the names of their founding families.